-Postoperative view of the ring finger of a patient with a flexion contracture, showing the closed wound over a Penrose drain, which is used to minimise subsequent haematoma formation From the collection of Dr C.M.
+Postoperative view of the ring finger of a patient with a flexion contracture, showing the closed wound over a Penrose drain, which is used to minimize subsequent hematoma formation From the collection of Dr C.M.
 Rodner; used with permission

-If the palmar defect is too large for primary closure, skin grafting or the McCash 'open palm' technique are used.
+If the palmar defect is too large for primary closure, skin grafting or the McCash "open-palm" technique are used.
 The patient is followed up within a few days to pull out the drain and assess the wound.

-" All patients with contractures should receive hand therapy post-procedure.
-After an open partial fasciectomy, flexion exercises begin once the wound has stabilised.
+" All patients with contractures should receive hand therapy postprocedure.
+After an open partial fasciectomy, flexion exercises begin once the wound has stabilized.

 " Postoperative infection is countered with the use of perioperative antibiotics and careful soft tissue handling.
-First- or second-generation cephalosporins are usually given.
-Clindamycin can be used as an alternative in patients with penicillin allergy, to provide gram-positive cover.
-However, practice varies between centres, and local protocols should be consulted and followed.
+Cefazolin is the agent of choice.
+Clindamycin can be used as an alternative in patients with penicillin allergy, to provide grampositive cover.